arbisoft/architecture-guidelines/react_native_development.md

 ## Project Setup Architecture

-For large scale projects we should create 2 different repositories ,
+For large scale projects we should create 2 different repositories,
 - Components library containing Reuseable components (UI library for all the common resusable components that can be used across the app)
 - Main App Repo that will be consuming the above UI library to build scalabele and consistent screens.
 - Ideally we should ensure encapsulation of screens and components.